Hastwell/Omukade.Cheyenne/README.md

 * carddata-directory - The folder containing all game rules downloaded by Rainier Card Definition Fetcher.
 Defaults to `PTCGL-CardDefinitions` under the server's directory.
 * ws-port - The port to run the server on.
 Defaults to 10850.
 * cardsource-overrides-enable - Enables experimental support for overriding card definitions with custom versions.
 * cardsource-overrides-directory - The directory to search for card definition overrides.
-Defaults to `overrides`
+Defaults to `overrides`.
 * discord-error-webhook-enable - Enables support for notifing server operators of errors via a Discord webhook.
-Default is `false`
+Default is `false`.
-* discord-error-webhook-url - The URL to use for the Discord error webhook. **Required if** discord-error-webhook-enable is `true`
+* discord-error-webhook-url - The URL to use for the Discord error webhook. **Required if** discord-error-webhook-enable is `true`.
+* enable-reporting-all-implemented-cards - Whether to enable reporting all implemented expanded cards to clients.
+Default is `true`.

 ## Compiling